-The Lost and Found is located in the cafeteria in the corner to the left of the stage when looking at the stage.
+The Lost and Found is located in the cafeteria of each building.
 It is maintained by the PTA.
 It is helpful to label all of your child's belongings on the inside with his/her first and last name if possible.
 Items found with a student's name on it can easily be returned directly to the student in his/her classroom.